ted-spence-avalara/developer-dot/_posts/2018-03-09-AvaTax-18-3-patch-notes.md

 Changes made to the [Transaction API suite](/api-reference/avatax/rest/v2/methods/Transactions/) in the March release include:

 <ul class="normal">
-  <li>Corrected a bug that caused TaxDate values to be returned incorrectly for certain sales orders / estimates</li>
+  <li>Corrected a bug that caused <code class="highlight-rouge">taxDate</code> on <a href="/api-reference/avatax/rest/v2/models/TransactionModel/">TransactionModel</a> objects to be returned incorrectly for certain sales orders / estimates.</li>
   <li>Deprecated the field <code class="highlight-rouge">customerVendorCode</code> and renamed as <code class="highlight-rouge">customerCode</code> for consistency with other APIs.
 The old field will continue to be supported but we encourage users to switch to the new consistently named field instead.</li>
-  <li>Corrected an issue that could cause an unhandled exception in <a href="/api-reference/avatax/rest/v2/methods/Transactions/CreateOrAdjustTransaction/">CreateOrAdjustTransaction</a></li>
+  <li>Corrected an issue that could cause an unhandled exception in <a href="/api-reference/avatax/rest/v2/methods/Transactions/CreateOrAdjustTransaction/">CreateOrAdjustTransaction API</a>.</li>
-  <li>Support for the fully-spelled-out JurisdictionTypeId value is now present in the transaction model</li>
+  <li>Support for the fully-spelled-out <code class="highlight-rouge">jurisdictionTypeId</code> value is now present in the transaction model.</li>
   <li>Improved documentation for the reportingLocationCode field to explain how it differs from other location code functionality.
 For more information about reporting location codes, please read the <a href="/avatax/dev-guide/locations/location-based-reporting/">Developer Guide chapter on location based reporting</a>.</li>
-  <li>Fixed a bug that affected APIs retrieving a single transaction with an unspecified document type value</li>
+  <li>Fixed a bug that affected APIs retrieving a single transaction with an unspecified document type value.</li>
   <li>Updated logic for fetching transactions to permit fetching the last version of a cancelled transaction.</li>
-  <li>The RefundTransaction API now includes an option for recalculating taxes based on the most recent tax laws for a state as of the date of the original sale.
+  <li>The <a href="/api-reference/avatax/rest/v2/methods/Transactions/RefundTransaction/">RefundTransaction API</a> now includes an option for recalculating taxes based on the most recent tax laws for a state as of the date of the original sale.
 This option is mandatory for customers using Streamlined Sales Tax.</li>
   <li>Added a custom error message when attempting to void an already-voided or cancelled transaction.
 Please note that void and cancel are synonyms in AvaTax.</li>
 </ul>

 <h3>Nexus Behavior Changes</h3>

-To ensure consistency in a company's tax profile, changes have been made to the nexus declaration system.
+To ensure consistency in a company's tax profile, changes have been made to the [Nexus API suite](/api-reference/avatax/rest/v2/methods/Nexus/).
 If you attempt to declare a nexus in a smaller jurisdiction (for example, a city) without having declared nexus in a parent jurisdiction (for example, the state where the city is located) you will receive a more detailed error.

 This behavior is also being extended to handle nexus deletion, end-date changes, and updates.